Rock-Ola: History

-Jukebox Production
+Jukebox production

 David Rockola saw the repeal of prohibition in the USA in 1932 as an opportunity to expand his amusement business into coin operated phonographs, to be placed in the now legal bars and nightclubs.

 The new jukeboxes would use the brand name “Rock-Ola” and the first model – the model A – was introduced in 1935.
 This was a 12 selection jukebox which was replaced by 20 selection jukeboxes by 1937, the first being the model IMP-20.
 Many people erroneously assume the name "Rock-Ola" was a take on the famous "Victrola" brand of phonographs manufactured by RCA Victor.

 Rock-Ola continued to produce a new model every year up until 1942 when the constraints of World War II had an impact.
-After the war, they produced what some consider as their most attractive 78rpm player, the model 1428.
+After the war, they produced what some consider as their most attractive 78 rpm player, the model 1428.

-In the early 1950s, the arrival of the 45rpm seven inch record brought major changes to jukebox designs for all manufacturers.
-The first 45rpm player from Rock-Ola was the model 1434 which held 25 records, and thus 50 selections.
+In the early 1950s, the arrival of the 45 rpm seven inch record brought major changes to jukebox designs for all manufacturers.
+The first 45 rpm player from Rock-Ola was the model 1434 which held 25 records, and thus 50 selections.

 In 1954, the jukebox manufacturer Seeburg Corporation brought out their model HF100R.
 This had a major influence on Rock-Ola who then brought to market a series of models very similar in appearance to the Seeburg, these being the model 1448 in 1955, through to the model 1465 in 1958.

 The late 1950s to the early 1960s saw Rock-Ola manufacture a variety of popular jukebox models, the best-sellers being the Tempo, Regis, Princess, and Empress models.

 Visible playing mechanisms eventually disappeared from Rock-Ola and all other manufacturers by the mid 1960s.

 Rock-Ola continued to manufacture jukeboxes into the 1970s and beyond, although the units themselves eventually became less conspicuous in the bars and clubs where they were located, ultimately most being placed out of sight.

 Rock-Ola eventually sold out to Antique Apparatus in 1992, and they continue to manufacture several models of jukeboxes under the Rock-Ola name today.